PrioritySoftware/PrioritySoftware.github.io/_sdk/Creating-your-Triggers.md

 -   A third type (SEARCH-EDES-FIELD) is used only in a non-English system, to search by the name/description in English.
 -   SEARCH-FIELD triggers are the exception to the rule, as you cannot create a customized trigger of this type.
 Instead, you must use standard SEARCH-FIELD triggers.
-For details, see [**Rules for Customizing Forms**](#Rules-for-Customizing-Forms ).
+For details, see [**Rules for Customizing Forms**](Customization-Rules#forms ).
 -   SEARCH-FIELD triggers can only display table columns with a width of up to 59 characters.
 -   If the user selects more than one value in a Multiple Search and the form generates a warning or error message, insertion of the selected values will stop.

 ### SEARCH-ALL-FIELD

 SEARCH-ALL-FIELD also creates a long search list.
 The critical difference between it and SEARCH-FIELD is that SEARCH-ALL-FIELD allows the user to search through multiple attributes at once.
 This is useful for fields where different users might want to search by different criteria.

-> **Example:** In the ORDERS form, when searching in Customer Name the
-> SEARCH-DES-FIELD trigger only searches through customer names.
-> However, searching using SEARCH-ALL-FIELD, you can search through both
-> Customer Name and Customer Number simultaneously.
+> **Example:** In the ORDERS form, when searching in Customer Name the SEARCH-DES-FIELD trigger only searches through customer names.However, searching using SEARCH-ALL-FIELD, you can search through both Customer Name and Customer Number simultaneously.

 In Priority Web, the SEARCH-ALL-FIELD trigger has additional functionality, as the same search list can be shared across multiple columns in a form, determined by the columns mentioned in the INCLUDES comment at the start of the trigger.

-> **Example:** The SEARCH-ALL-FIELD trigger in the **CUSTOMERS** form is
-> available in both the **Customer Number** and **Customer Name** fields
-> in the **Sales Orders** form.
-It\'s appearance in **Customer Name** is
-> governed by the commented line in the trigger :ORDERS.F \> CDES.
+> **Example:** The SEARCH-ALL-FIELD trigger in the **CUSTOMERS** form is available in both the **Customer Number** and **Customer Name** fields in the **Sales Orders** form.
+It's appearance in **Customer Name** is governed by the commented line in the trigger: ORDERS.F > CDES.

 If the search trigger uses regular expression for ordering results (the ORDER BY section), all components of the expression, including parentheses (), periods (.), and number denoting order priority, must appear in a single line and without interrupting spaces.

-> **Correct Example:** taken from the SEARCH-ALL-FIELD in the LOGPART
+> **Correct Example:** taken from the SEARCH-ALL-FIELD in the LOGPART form
-> form
->

 > ```sql
 > :ORDERBY > ((.*)PDES(.*)).3, (^(?!.*EPARTDES)(.*PARTDES)).3,
 > EPARTDES.2